 We used satellite images from Himawari-8.
-The resolution of the pictures is 11000×11000, or 121 megapixel, which should be enough.
-For this purpose, we have to find images that show visible part of the Earth perfectly illuminated by the Sun.
-We could find 4 matching images as follows.
+The resolution of the pictures is 11000×11000, or 121 megapixels, which should be sufficient.
+For this purpose, we have to find pictures that show the visible part of the Earth perfectly illuminated by the Sun.
+We were able to find these four matching images:

 - hima820150923112000fd.png: 10906×10868